They came for your router first. You didn’t notice because your Netflix still worked. Then they came for your kettle. You are still able to make tea.

 Security researchers found the average home router contains 32 security vulnerabilities.
 The FCC has moved to ban foreign-made routers from US networks.
 British shops continue to sell them.

 Check your router.
 Update your firmware.
-Ask yourself who made your kettle.
+Ask yourself who made your kettle and why it boils so slowly when you watch it.